D-curs-D/Inverter-design-and-analysis-using-sky130pdk/README.md

 - LVS - [Netgen](http://opencircuitdesign.com/netgen/)
 - Schematic Capture - [Xschem](http://repo.hu/projects/xschem/)

 #### Make sure all the libraries that are necessary for all these below software are installed in your system.
-Also this would cost a lot of space as well so I sugguest to get atleast 50GB of storage and atleast 8GB RAM.
+Also this would cost a lot of space as well so I suggest to get atleast 50GB of storage and atleast 8GB RAM.

 I have created a bash script to do that, use [this](./scripts/libs_Installer) file to install all the dependant libraries for the below software.
 I am in the process to create one script to install all the below, but that is for some other day.